Chutney music: History

-1969 was a turning point for chutney music when record producer Moean Mohammed recorded Sundar Popo with Harry Mahabir's BWIA Orchestra.
-Sundar Popo modernized the music by including western guitars and early electronics into his music.
-Although Popo became known as the "King of Chutney," the art of singing songs in "Chutney" style was introduced by a singer named Lakhan Kariya, from the town of Felicity, Chaguanas who preceded Sundar Popo.
-Other artists, such as Sam Boodram, followed in his footsteps by adding new modern instrumentation into their music.
-Chutney music until then remained a local music in Trinidad and Tobago, Guyana, and Suriname.
+1969 was a turning point for chutney music, when record producer Moean Mohammed recorded Sundar Popo with Harry Mahabir's BWIA Orchestra.
+Sundar Popo modernised the music by including western guitars and early electronics into his music.
+Although Popo became known as the "King of Chutney", the art of singing songs in "chutney" style was introduced by a singer named Lakhan Kariya, from the town of Felicity, Chaguanas who preceded Sundar Popo.
+Other artists, such as Indo-Trini artist Sam Boodram, followed in his footsteps, adding newer and modern instrumentation into songs.
+Chutney music, until then, remained a localised genre in Trinidad and Tobago, Guyana, and Suriname.